DeLittleCat/Graveler-Soft-Lock-Challenge/README.md

 ## MultiThreaded BARRAY

-A multithreaded max uniform finder.
+A multithreaded psuedo-uniform random number generator that finds the largest number generated in the trials.
 The N for time complexity is the amount of trials($1000000000$); T is the amount of threads your CPU has.
+Both this and the other method use finite discrete distributions(namesaked as BARRAY) with binary search.

 ## Power Transformed BARRAY

-A transformed BALIAS for one uniform.
-The N for time complexity is the amount of elements in the array, due to searchsorted.
-For most purposes, it is $O(1)$, since there will only be $27$ elements in the array, possibly more if you increase precision.
+A transformed BARRAY to only need one psuedo-uniform random number.
+The N for time complexity is the amount of elements in the array.
+For most purposes, it is $O(1)$, since there will only be $41$ elements in the array, possibly more if you increase precision.

 ## Building BARRAY

-You can access a desmos version of the buidling process here.
+You can access a desmos version of the buidling process here, though it is technically different due to an update in my script.
 <br>
 https://www.desmos.com/calculator/cn6syebnbv